WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 E2DoHGpWJ_zNGlEPBtdUQo9MEypIp2Q
 ```

-However, for practical purposes (such as easy embedding in HTML) the
+However, for practical purposes the object published at the provided URL must
-object published at the provided URL must be a flattened JWS JSON
+be a flattened JWS JSON Serialization object:
-Serialization object:

 ```json
 {